BobKerns/trumpist/docs/index.md

 Test Page
 =========

-This is a test preparatory or publishing documentation here.
+This is a test preparatory for publishing documentation here.